erikvelf/todoist-clone/README.md

 how to create React Native apps.
 Many thank for his tutorials helping others like me becoming a better RN developer!

+This Todoist clone can:

+- add tasks
+- add projects and delete projects
+- open tasks with prefilled information, ready to be modified

 ## Get started

 1. Install dependencies: